 To evaluate its market position, UC compares its faculty salaries with 4 public and 4 private institutions, all of which are competitors in hiring.
 This methodology was negotiated with the Department of Finance, the Legislative Analyst's Office, and the former California Postsecondary Education Commission.
-The goal was to ensure UC excellence among American public higher education by keeping faculty salaries the highest paid of the public institutions and competitive with the best private institutions.
+The goal was to ensure UC excellence among American public higher education by keeping faculty salaries the highest paid of the public institutions, and competitive with the best private institutions.
 Due to State budget cuts during the early 2000s, UC's average faculty salaries declined from parity with these comparators to a 9.6% lag by 2006-07.
 In 2007-08, the University instituted a four-year plan to eliminate the lag and return faculty salaries to market levels, and after one year of the plan, the faculty salary gap was reduced to 7.1%.
 However, the State's ongoing fiscal crisis prevented continuation of this plan, and the gap widened to 12.8% by 2010-11.
-Subsequently, this gap has narrowed to 4.2% in 2021-22 as the University has been able to fund annual general increases for faculty.
+Subsequently, this gap has narrowed to 3.6% in 2022-23 as the University has been able to fund annual general increases for faculty.
 The 2019-20 academic salary program included a 3% general range adjustment for nonrepresented academic appointees and an additional 1% special salary plan for a total annual rate increase of 4% for ladder rank faculty.
 Due to budget concerns related to the COVID-19 pandemic, in 2020-21 there was no general range adjustment for non-represented academic appointees, but in 2021-22 there was a 3% general range adjustment for this population.
-The 2022-23 academic salary program includes a 4% general range adjustment for non-represented academic appointees, with an additional 1.5% of base pay to be used for a special salary equity program targeting policy-covered general campus faculty.
+The 2023-24 academic salary program includes a 4.2% general range adjustment for non-represented academic appointees and policy-covered general campus faculty.

-While the merit and promotion system for academic employees has been maintained, estimated at an incremental annual cost of about \$35.0 million, the University is concerned about the effects of the salary lag and reduced health and welfare, pension, and annuitant health benefits on faculty recruitment and retention, particularly for UC's promising junior faculty who are often supporting young families in high-cost environments.
+While the merit and promotion system for academic employees has been maintained (estimated at an incremental annual cost of about \$35 million), the University is concerned about the effects of the salary lag and reduced health and welfare, pension, and annuitant health benefits on faculty recruitment and retention, particularly for UC's promising junior faculty who are often supporting young families in high-cost environments.
 As endowments at private institutions recoup their losses and other states stabilize funding for public institutions, it is expected that those institutions will rapidly move to restore academic programs by recruiting faculty away from other universities.
 A 2021 study showed that among faculty members who left UC for another institution, salary was among the most often cited reason.